LaBatata101/NESkwik/README.md

 # NESkwik

-NESkwik is a Nintendo Entertainment System emulator written in Zig.
+NESkwik is a cross-platform NES (Nintendo Entertainment System) emulator written in Zig.
 It has a custom desktop UI powered by [Clay](https://github.com/nicbarker/clay), audio output, gamepad support, a simple debug UI, and support for [RetroArch shaders](https://github.com/libretro/slang-shaders).

 ## Screenshots